-It should be stressed that when dealing with companies that have business models like this that the buyer beware.
-Interested parties should review how these kinds of businesses actually make their money and then decide if the convenience is worth having their personal information sold to various bidders…
+It should be stressed that when dealing with companies that have business models like LendingTree, the buyer should beware.
+Interested parties should review how these types of businesses actually make their money and then decide if the convenience is worth having their personal information sold to various bidders.

-LendingTree (formerly known as Tree.com) is one of the original dot.com start-up companies during the tech boom of the late 1990s.
+LendingTree is one of the original dot.com start-up companies during the tech boom of the late 1990s.
 The company has had a relatively convoluted history, changing hands and rebranding itself multiple times.
-Doug Lebda, the company’s founder and CEO, came up with the idea of LendingTree in 1996 after a long and arduous search to secure a competitive mortgage for his first home, and officially launched LendingTree in 1998.
-In 2003, the company was bought by IAC (who owned other online businesses like Ticketmaster.com).
+Doug Lebda, the company’s founder and CEO, came up with the idea of LendingTree in 1996 after a long and arduous search to secure a competitive mortgage for his first home.
+He officially launched LendingTree in 1998.
+In 2003, the company was bought by IAC (which owned other online businesses like Ticketmaster.com).
 However, after the housing crash of 2008, the LendingTree brand was spun off under the umbrella Tree.com, Inc. and rebranded itself back under the LendingTree name in 2014.

 LendingTree’s stated purpose is to act as a market in which various lending institutions compete with each other for customers.
-The areas of finance it operates in include: Automotive, Education, Mortgages, and Lines of Credit.
-LendingTree brands itself as “a leading online loan marketplace with one of the largest networks of lenders in the nation” and offers various online informational sources such as financial calculators and mortgage coaching.
-LendingTree also encourages its customers to create an online account for access to such features as credit score checks and live personal loan quotes.
+The areas of finance it operates in include: automotive, education, mortgages, and lines of credit.
+LendingTree brands itself as “a leading online loan marketplace with one of the largest networks of lenders in the nation” and offers various online resources, such as financial calculators and mortgage coaching.
+LendingTree also encourages its customers to create an online account for access to features like credit score checks and personal loan quotes.
 On top of that, LendingTree does this all at no charge to people seeking financing.
-Is LendingTree legit?
-It’s starting to look like it…
+So far, so good.

-To use LendingTree’s services, a customer provides them with personal information which may include but is not limited to the following:
+To use LendingTree’s services, a customer provides the company with personal information that may include but is not limited to the following:

 - Telephone number